aviodev/buymyequity-node-backend/README.md

 **Developed by:** Abhishek Das
 **Year:** 2022

-> _This section is reserved for documenting specific functions, classes, or modules.
-Please provide a brief description, including parameter types and return values, as shown in the template below:_
+> This section is reserved for documenting specific functions, classes, or modules.
+> Please note: The code in this project is part of a personal portfolio and is protected intellectual property.
+You are welcome to take inspiration or learn from the structure or ideas, but do not copy or reuse the code directly without permission.
+If you'd like to understand the implementation or seek guidance, feel free to reach out.